-Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, the opponent immediately scores 2 control points.
+Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster, warlock, or infernal master completely within 12" of their table edge, the opponent immediately scores 2 control points.

-Scenario Elements: Mark two rectangular zones $(6^n \times 12^n)$ and place two flags and two objectives in accordance with the diagram below.
+Scenario Elements: Mark two rectangular zones $(6'' \times 12'')$ and place two flags and two objectives in accordance with the diagram below.
 Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows:

-Zone: Control = 1 CP
+- Zone: Control = 1 CP

-Flag: Control = 1 CP
+- Flag: Control = 1 CP

-Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective) There is no limit to the number of CPs a player can score.
+- Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)